Rocket47/rsschool-cv/cv.md

 2.5 years worked as a software engineer

 #### Education:
-Nizhny Novgorod State Technical University n.a.
+* Nizhny Novgorod State Technical University n.a.
 R.E.
-Alekseev
+Alekseev (2013 - 2017)

+  * Operation of Transport and Technological Machines and Complexes

 #### English:
 Pre-intermediate (A2)